 What to Expect in a Whistleblower Case

-- Identify fraud.
+- Identify Fraud.
 The first step in any whistleblower case starts with you.
 Whistleblowers are usually employees or industry insiders who notice that a company is engaging in fraud.

-- Contact an attorney.
+- Contact an Attorney.
 The process of reporting fraud against the government—and maximizing your share of the government’s recovery in a successful enforcement action—is complex and can be difficult to navigate.
 If you have evidence of fraud against the government, you should contact an experienced whistleblower attorney to help guide you through the process and file a complaint on your behalf.

-- Case evaluation.
+- Case Evaluation.
 Once you contact our attorneys, we will conduct a thorough evaluation of your case.
 We will consider all of the relevant legal and factual issues to determine whether your case will likely be successful, what claims to pursue, and where to file the complaint.

-- File a complaint.
+- File a Complaint.
 Cases brought under the False Claims Act and its state-law counterparts are filed in federal or state court.
 These lawsuits are filed under seal, which means they remain a secret to everyone except the judge and government prosecutors while the government investigates the case.
 You might also have claims under specialized statutes which permit whistleblowers to file an administrative complaint with the Internal Revenue Service (IRS), Securities and Exchange Commission (SEC), or Commodity Futures Trading Commission (CFTC).

-- Government investigation.
+- Government Investigation.
 Once a complaint is filed, the government will investigate the case to determine whether the complaint has merit and whether the government wishes to pursue an enforcement action.
 This process can be extremely lengthy, sometimes taking several years.
 Although this long wait can be frustrating, an experienced whistleblower attorney will have close relationships with the government prosecutors and investigators who are handling the case, and will be able to keep you updated at every step of the process.

-- In a case brought under the False Claims Act or its state-law counterparts, after the government completes its investigation, the case will be unsealed and made public.
+- Government Intervention.
+In a case brought under the False Claims Act or its state-law counterparts, after the government completes its investigation, the case will be unsealed and made public.
 At this point, the government has an opportunity to “intervene” and take over the case.
 If the government intervenes in the case, the government has primary responsibility for litigating the case against the fraudster.
 If the government declines to intervene, the whistleblower has two options: either dismiss the complaint and walk away from the case, or litigate the case against the fraudster.
 An experienced whistleblower attorney can walk you through all of your options and help you make an informed decision.

 - Conclusion.
 The ultimate goal of any whistleblower case is to recover money from the company or individual who defrauded the government.
 Usually, whistleblower cases settle out of court, but they sometimes go to trial.
 If the government intervenes in your case, you are entitled to a share of 15% to 25% of the amount recovered.
 If the government declines to intervene in your case, you are entitled to a share of 25% to 30% of the amount recovered.